 There are many types of car insurance.
 You should also understand the coverage limits of these insurance plans.
-The following article will cover liability coverage, collision coverage and comprehensive insurance.
+The following article will cover liability coverage, collision coverage, and comprehensive insurance.
 It will also explain the differences between these three types of insurance.
 Read on to learn more!
 Some states also have minimum coverage.
 The amount of coverage you need depends on your state’s insurance laws.
 However, there are many different types of car insurance that you can consider.

 Coverage limits

 If you recently purchased car insurance, you may be wondering how to determine your coverage limits.
-Your auto policy usually comes with three types of liability limits – bodily injury liability, counter-accident liability and property damage liability.
+Your auto policy usually comes with three types of liability limits – bodily injury liability, counter-accident liability, and property damage liability.
 Each limit varies from policy to policy, but they are all important to your overall safety.
 Keeping in mind that the higher your limit, the higher the premium you will pay.
 Apart from liability limits, the amount you pay per accident can also vary.

 When choosing a car insurance policy, you need to make sure to choose the right coverage limits.
 While most insurance agents will pre-select your coverage limits, it’s important to remember that the coverage limits on your policy determine how much you will have to pay if you need to file a claim.
 Also, make sure you consider your budget and risk factors when choosing coverage limits.
 In general, higher limits on your car insurance coverage mean higher premiums.